kconde-ctrl/9platinumcs3/Q1/classObjectUML.md

 I chose 'Computer Device' because management of hardware assets in a school computer laboratory is a fundamental rea world application.
 Tracking individual machines help maintain order, monitor maintenance needs, and manage user allocations during classes.

 ### Which property is the most important?
 Why?
-The 'deviceID' property is the most important because it acts
+The 'deviceID' property is the most important because it acts as the primary key that uniquely identifies each unit in the tab because without a unique ID it would be impossible to track

 ### Which method is the most useful?
 Why?
+The 'assignUser(userName: string)' method is the most useful because it allows dynamically taking in a parameter to associate individual students with specific equipment